Wemoments

 1. Brief, low-effort journaling:

-Users want a quick, lightweight way to surface emotions.
+A quick, lightweight way to surface emotions.

 2. Anonymous story browsing:

-Users seek emotional resonance without the pressure of talking to others.
+An emotional resonance without the pressure of talking to others.

 Although early exploration included multiple branching paths, usability patterns showed users preferred simplicity + emotional clarity.